The Northern Lights

 Chasing the aurora as a solo traveler

-For KrisTina Kramer, few things in life give her as much of a thrill as sailing with us along the Norwegian coast, chasing the Northern Lights.
+For KrisTina Kramer, few things in life give her as much of a thrill as a Northern Lights chase with us along the Norwegian coast.

 What causes the Northern Lights?

 We asked scientists and astronomers to explain the Northern Lights in a way we could understand.
-In return, they told us all about solar activity and magnetic fields, and explained the different types of auroras, and why they come in different colors.
+Read on to find out more about solar activity and magnetic fields, the different types of auroras, and why they come in different colors.

 A group of passengers looking at the Northern Lights from the deck of a Hurtigruten ship